 About Scott Savage

-There’s one thing that police officers and police critics can agree on: cops need proper training.
-Whether it’s the viral videos of officers making poor decisions or instances where officers are attacked, the right training beforehand can often save careers and save lives.
-That’s why I’ve made it my personal mission to deliver the best training possible to help officers advance their careers, become experts and save lives
+There is one thing that police officers and police critics can agree on: cops need proper training.
+Whether it is viral videos of officers making poor decisions or instances where officers are attacked, the right training beforehand can often save careers and save lives.
+That is why the mission of the Savage Training Group is to present advanced training courses for law enforcement officers.
+Our instructors are not only law enforcement professionals themselves; they are also skilled and passionate teachers.
+Together we help officers advance their careers, become experts, and save lives.

 I began my career in public safety at age 19, first as an E.M.T and next as a licensed paramedic working in a busy emergency medical system.
 In 1999, I became a police officer with the Palo Alto Police Department in California.
-I spent 18 years with Palo Alto PD where I was fortunate enough to work a lot of great assignments including Patrol, F.T.O., Special Problems Team (narcotics, vice, surveillance), assignment on a Regional SWAT team and a full-time assignment to the Northern California Regional Intelligence Center (terrorism task force) where I was granted an FBI Top Secret security clearance and was promoted to Training Coordinator.
-For the last seven years with Palo Alto PD I was promoted to Sergeant, where I served as the Incident Commander for critical incidents and regularly supervised the police response to in-progress situations.
+I spent 18 years with Palo Alto PD where I was fortunate enough to work a lot of great assignments including Patrol, F.T.O., Special Problems Team (narcotics, vice, surveillance), assignment on a Regional SWAT team and a full-time assignment to the Northern California Regional Intelligence Center (terrorism task force) where I was granted an FBI Top Secret security clearance and promoted to Training Coordinator.
+I spent the last seven years with Palo Alto PD as a Sergeant, where I served as the Incident Commander for critical incidents and regularly supervised the police response to in-progress situations.
 I was also a Team Leader of the Crisis Negotiation Team where I was responsible for supervising negotiators and peacefully resolving incidents.
 After a great career with Palo Alto PD, I joined the Santa Clara Police Department (CA) as an Officer and I continue to serve there today.

 Working all those different assignments gave me a breadth of experience to draw from as I train law enforcement officers today.
 I have long been obsessed with training.
 My first experience writing a course curriculum was in 2005, when I authored a California POST certified course entitled, Personal Protective Equipment in the Hazardous Materials Environment for Law Enforcement.
 I went on to instruct that course for hundreds of officers teaching them how to respond to a weapons of mass destruction incident.
 In 2007, I even won “The Bronze Level Training Award” by the U.S. Dept. of Homeland Security for my work in presenting terrorism response training.
-I really love teaching seasoned cops but getting to teach academy recruits was a very special time for me because of their contagious passion to learn.
+I really love teaching seasoned cops but getting to teach academy recruits was an incredibly special time for me because of their contagious passion to learn.
 In 2007, I became a lead instructor with the Santa Clara County Sheriff’s Office Justice Training Center teaching topic such as de-escalation, patrol procedures and responding to unusual occurrences.
 The academy recruits twice picked me as their “Most Inspirational Instructor”.
 Winning those awards allowed to give a short speech at their graduation ceremonies.
-I seized the opportunity to remind the recruits that they will deal with some very dangerous people when they hit the streets and asked that they be careful.
+I seized the opportunity to remind the recruits that they will deal with some extremely dangerous people when they hit the streets and asked that they be careful.

 Part of providing quality training is studying the mechanics of training delivery.
 In 2009, I completed the Master Exercise Planning Practitioner (MEPP) program at the FEMA training facility in Maryland.
-The MEPP program certifies students in all methods of training delivery from simple table top trainings to complex full-scale exercises.
+The MEPP program certifies students in all methods of training delivery from simple tabletop trainings to complex full-scale exercises.
 At the time, I was 1 of only 250 police officers in the U.S. to have completed the program and it was an honor to learn alongside professionals from all over the country.